ncatlab/nlab-content/pages/3/7/2/0/273/content.md

 With non-abelian generalized cohomology thus recognized as a worthwhile subject, one is led to generalize familiar constructions in abelian cohomology, as far as possible, and to explore the consequences.

-First, one may straightforwardly equip non-abelian cohomology with further attributes: Considering the right hand side of (eq:NonabelianCohomology) not just for plain spaces but for sheaves of spaces ([[infinity-stack|higher stacks]]) leads to non-abelian generalized sheaf cohomology, including, in particular, non-abelian generalized versions of [[twisted cohomology]] and of [[equivariant cohomology]].
+First, one may straightforwardly equip non-abelian cohomology with further attributes: Considering the right hand side of (eq:NonabelianCohomology) not just for plain spaces but for sheaves of spaces ([[infinity-stack|higher stacks]]) leads to non-abelian generalized sheaf cohomology, including, in particular, non-abelian generalized versions of [[twisted cohomology]], of [[equivariant cohomology]] and [[nonabelian differential cohomology]].

 \linebreak